-1. You must submit a written appeal to the address listed above.
-Your letter should include: ☐ Your complete name and address; ☐ Your Express Scripts ID number; ☐ Your date of birth; ☐ A detailed description of your concern, including the drug name(s) being requested; and ☐ Copies of any supporting documentation, records or other information relating to the request for appeal 2.
+- 1. You must submit a written appeal to the address listed above.
+Your letter should include: - □ Your complete name and address; - □ Your Express Scripts ID number; - □ Your date of birth; - □ A detailed description of your concern, including the drug name(s) being requested; and - Copies of any supporting documentation, records or other information relating to the request for appeal - 2.
 The Express Scripts Appeals Department will review appeals concerning specific prescription drug benefit provisions, plan rules, and exclusions and make determinations.
 If you are not satisfied with an Appeals Department denial related to a plan rule or exclusion (i.e., non-medical necessity appeal), you may have the right to request an independent External Review of the decision (refer to the "External Review Appeals" section for details on this process).

+APPENDIX C - Member Handbook HNE/GICactive-19 Group Insurance Commission Employees Effective Date: July 1, 2019

 For denials related to a medical necessity determination, you have the right to an additional review by Express Scripts.
 Express Scripts will request this review from an independent practitioner in the same or in a similar specialty that typically manages the medical condition for which the prescription drug has been prescribed.
 If the second review is an adverse determination, you have the right to request an External Review of this decision (refer to the "External Review Appeals" section for details on this process).

 3. For an appeal on a prescription drug that has not been dispensed, an Appeals Analyst will notify you in writing of the decision within no more than fifteen calendar days of the receipt of an appeal.
 For an appeal on a prescription drug already dispensed, an Appeals Analyst will notify you in writing of the decision within no more than thirty calendar days of the receipt of an appeal.

 A copy of the decision letter will be sent to you and your physician.
-A determination of denial will set forth: ☐ Express Scripts understanding of the request; ☐ The reason(s) for the denial; ☐ Reference to the contract provisions on which the denial is based; and ☐ A clinical rationale for the denial, if the appeal involves a medical necessity determination.
-Expres ss Scripts maintains records of each inquiry made by a member or by that member's designated representative. standa jeopar ss Scripts recognizes that there are circumstances that require a quicker turnaround than allotted for the rd Appeals Process.
-Express Scripts will expedite an appeal when a delay in treatment would seriously dize your life and health or jeopardize your ability to regain maximum function.
-If your request does not meet idelines for an expedited appeal, Express Scripts will explain your right to use the standard appeals process. r request meets the guidelines for an expedited appeal, it will be reviewed by a practitioner in the same or in a r specialty that typically manages the medical condition for which the prescription drug has been prescribed.
+A determination of denial will set forth:

+- □ Express Scripts understanding of the request; - \Box The reason(s) for the denial; - □ Reference to the contract provisions on which the denial is based; and - □ A clinical rationale for the denial, if the appeal involves a medical necessity determination.

+Express Scripts maintains records of each inquiry made by a member or by that member's designated representative.

+Express Scripts recognizes that there are circumstances that require a quicker turnaround than allotted for the standard Appeals Process.
+Express Scripts will expedite an appeal when a delay in treatment would seriously jeopardize your life and health or jeopardize your ability to regain maximum function.
+If your request does not meet the guidelines for an expedited appeal, Express Scripts will explain your right to use the standard appeals process.

+If your request meets the guidelines for an expedited appeal, it will be reviewed by a practitioner in the same or in a similar specialty that typically manages the medical condition for which the prescription drug has been prescribed.
+Express Scripts will notify you of its decision by telephone no later than 72 hours after Express Scripts' receipt of the request.